Agoss624/Agoss624.github.io/README.txt

 Info:

 - Heavily edited in Visual Studio
-- Open URL in desktop or mobile
+- Compatible with desktop, tablet, mobile
-- Standard width window will have tabs to navigate
-- Smaller width window will have menu button in upper right to navigate
+- Navigate by tab or menu button depending on window width

 Credits: